“The end.”

 This is where the developmental editor steps in.
 They can help refine your ideas and shape your narrative to ensure there are no major inconsistencies that need to be addressed.

-Book consultant and author of Girl Walks into a Bar, Strawberry Saroyan says, “A developmental editor is someone who can take a helicopter’ view of your entire piece of writing and give you a specific sense of what’s working, what’s not, and in some cases come up with solutions”.
+A journalist and author of Girl Walks into a Bar, Strawberry Saroyan says, “A developmental editor is someone who can take a helicopter view of your entire piece of writing and give you a specific sense of what’s working, what’s not, and in some cases come up with solutions.”

 The great thing is, a developmental editor can be brought in before your book is even finished.
 If you find yourself stuck along the way, lacking direction and not sure where to next, a developmental editor is able to help you out and provide that vital direction.